nthnd/tuime/README.md

 Usage: tuime [OPTIONS]

 Options:
+      --format <FORMAT>
+          Format the time

+          [default: %H:%M]

-      --format <FORMAT>          Format the time [default: %H:%M] -c, --colors <COLORS>          Supply a color to use for rendering If the font supports it you may supply mutliple colors : -c red -c green ...
+  -c, --colors <COLORS>
+          Supply a color to use for rendering

+          If the font supports it you may supply mutliple colors : -c red -c green ...
-                                 To see what fonts support multiple colors, see https://github.com/dominikwilkowski/cfonts -f, --font <FONT>              Set Font
+          To see what fonts support multiple colors, see https://github.com/dominikwilkowski/cfonts"

+          Possible values:
+          - system:
+            Uses the system font defined by your console
+          - black
+          - red
+          - green
+          - yellow
+          - blue
+          - magenta
+          - cyan
+          - white
+          - gray
+          - red-bright
+          - green-bright
+          - yellow-bright
+          - blue-bright
+          - magenta-bright
+          - cyan-bright
+          - white-bright
+          - candy:
+            A color that randomizes it's colors from a set of bright candy-like color set

+  -f, --font <FONT>
+          Set the font
-                                 To see what fonts you can use, go to https://github.com/dominikwilkowski/cfonts [default: Block]
+          To see what fonts you can use, go to https://github.com/dominikwilkowski/cfonts"

+          [default: font-block]
+          [possible values: font-console, font-block, font-simple-block, font-simple, font3d, font-simple3d, font-chrome, font-huge, font-shade, font-slick, font-grid, font-pallet, font-tiny]

-  -g, --gradient <GRADIENT>      Set a gradient
+  -g, --gradient <GRADIENT>
-                                 use a gradient instead of regular colors : -g "\#ffaabb" -g "\#ee22ff" ...
+          Set a gradient instead of regular colors : -g "#ffaabb" -g "#ee22ff" ..."

-  -u, --utc-offset <UTC_OFFSET>  Set the utc offset
+  -u, --utc-offset <UTC_OFFSET>
+          Set the utc offset

           If this argument is not supplied, we will try to use the local time Supplied as +/-<secs>.
 Eg: tuime -u="-3600", tuime -u="+7200"

+  -s, --screensaver
+          Screensaver mode

+  -h, --help
-  -h, --help                     Print help
+          Print help (see a summary with '-h')

+  -V, --version
-  -V, --version                  Print version
+          Print version
 ```

 ### Red and Black with Regular Font